Thai Basil Pesto

 Frequently Asked Questions

 Thai basil has a more robust flavor compared to sweet Italian basil, with hints of anise and a slightly spicy kick.
-While both are aromatic, Thai basil’s stronger, more distinctive taste makes it a popular choice in Southeast Asian cooking and adds a unique flavor profile to this pesto recipe.
+While both are aromatic, Thai basil’s stronger, more distinctive taste makes it a popular choice in Southeast Asian cooking, adding a unique flavor profile to this pesto recipe.

 Yes, you can make Thai Basil Pesto in a blender if you don’t have a food processor.
 For best results, use a high-powered blender and work in small batches, stopping frequently to scrape down the sides and ensure all ingredients are evenly incorporated.